Sutan Mohammad Amin Nasution: First term

 With the Law No. 10 of 1948, dated 15 April 1948, the Province of Sumatra was abolished, and the sub-provinces of North Sumatra, Central Sumatra, and South Sumatra became a province.
 Nasution was inaugurated by President Sukarno as the Governor of North Sumatra on 19 June 1948.
-His inauguration began at 8 PM, and was attended by the Daud Beureu'eh, Military Governor for Aceh, Langkat, and Karo.
+His inauguration began at 8 PM and was attended by the Daud Beureu'eh, Military Governor for Aceh, Langkat, and Karo.

 During his term, he began printing local money for the province of North Sumatra, namely the Uang Republik Indonesia Sumatera Utara (URIPSU, Money of the Republic of Indonesia for North Sumatra).
 This policy was implemented to repair the war-torn economy, and the money was officially released on 1 March 1949 with Nasution's signature on it.

 Government Commissioner for North Sumatra

 After the occupation of Jogjakarta, the central government of Indonesia in Java was dissolved.
-To cope this problem, the Emergency Government of the Republic of Indonesia (PDRI) was established on 22 December 1948 in Bukittinggi, Central Sumatra (now West Sumatra).
-During this emergency government, the position of governor was abolished, and civilian and military powers was given over to the military governor.
+To cope with this problem, the Emergency Government of the Republic of Indonesia (PDRI) was established on 22 December 1948 in Bukittinggi, Central Sumatra (now West Sumatra).
+During this emergency government, the position of governor was abolished, and civilian and military powers were given over to the military governor.

 In North Sumatra, Nasution handed over his power to the military governor Ferdinand Lumbantobing (for the region of Tapanuli and Southern East Sumatra) and Daud Beureu'eh (for the Langkat and Karo regency).
-Nasution himself became the Commisary of the Central Government for North Sumatra on 17 May 1949, with the decision No. 23 of the PDRI.
+Nasution himself became the Commissary of the Central Government for North Sumatra on 17 May 1949, with the decision No. 23 of the PDRI.

 After the formation of the United States of Indonesia, the Preparatory Committee of the Unitary State for East Sumatra (PPKNST) was formed on 14 July 1950 with the Decree of the Minister of Internal Affairs.
 The committee main task was to integrate the State of East Sumatra to the Republic of Indonesia.
 Nasution was appointed as a member of the committee.

 With the formal dissolution of the State of East Sumatra on 13 August 1950, the post of the Governor of North Sumatra was established on 14 August 1950.
 Sarimin Reksodihardjo, the chairman of the PPKNST, was appointed as the acting Governor of North Sumatra.
 Nasution then handed over his position to Sarimin.

 After the handover of power to Sarimin, Nasution moved to Jakarta and worked as a lawyer.